4 Payment Reminder Tips that Boost Cash Flow and Accelerate Collections (with Templates)

 Automate payment reminders at preset intervals

-Instead, automate these reminders and set up triggers in your AR software.
+Instead, automate these payment reminders and set up triggers in your AR software.
 For example, you can take a page out of your favorite marketers’ playbook by specifying notification frequencies and creating triggers that stop them if a customer replies to a notification or clears a payment.

 Send account statements